 There’s no doubt about it—the ACT and SAT are incredibly important tests.
 With so much riding on your score—college admittance, scholarships, potential jobs or internships, etc. You’ll want to be as ready as possible when test day comes.
+And even if your dream school has gone “test optional,” it may still be a good idea to sit for one of the exams

-ACT/SAT Test Prep Online Resources
+SAT/ACT Prep Online Resources

 This fantastic site allows users to view tutorials, answer practice questions, create flashcards, and so much more in preparation for the ACT or SAT.
 The course is customized and adapts based on the user’s skill level.
 It keeps track of what they’ve studied and how well they’re doing.
 There is even immediate feedback for every incorrect answer on a practice test.
 The user can learn from their mistake and push forward towards a better score.